 Herbal Alternatives for Menopause Study [1-2]

-351women without cancer
+351women never diagnosed with cancer

 Osmers et al.

-304women without cancer
+304women never diagnosed with cancer

 Hot flashes and sleep problems

 132breast cancer survivors and women at high risk